JanRuettinger/dog_heads_dataset/Readme.md

 # Dog Dataset

-## Initial purpose of the dataset

-## Numbers of the dataset
+The dataset consits of ~22k images of predominately front facing dog heads with a size of 256x256.
+It was derived from the [Tsinghua Dog Dataset](https://cg.cs.tsinghua.edu.cn/ThuDogs/).

-## How can I download the dataset
+## How can I use the dataset?
+1. Download the Tsinghua Dog Dataset [here](https://cg.cs.tsinghua.edu.cn/ThuDogs/).
+2. Run the preprocessing steps 1-3 (either python scripts or jupyter notebooks).

 ### Install libs for preprocessing
-`conda create --name <envname> --file env.yml`

-### Download tsinghua dataset
-You can download the original Tsinghua Dogs Dataset here: https://cg.cs.tsinghua.edu.cn/ThuDogs/

-### Run preprocessing step 1
+`pip install -r requirements.txt`

+### Preprocessing details
-Run notebook `step_1.ipynb` to crop images according to bounding boxes provided by Tsinghua Dogs Dataset creators
+- During **step 1** images are cropped according to bounding boxes provided by Tsinghua Dogs Dataset creators.

-### Run preprocessing step 2 (uses provided notebook)
-Run notebook `step_2.ipynb` to refine the crops and filter out side views

-### Train, validation & test split
+- During **step 2** a second dog face detector is used to extract more accurate bounding boxes and key frames (eyes, nose, forehead).
+Both are used to refine the final cropped image.
+In addition, small images and images showing a dog from the side are filtered out.
-Run the notebook `step_3.ipynb` to split the data into train and validation sets
+- During **step 3** the dataset is split into a train and validation set.